joef551/amq-tools/README.md

 11. Connect the consumer to the given URL and have it use a queue preFetch of 1.

 	$ runc user=admin password=admin url=http://10.0.1.3:62000?jms.prefetchPolicy.queuePrefetch=1

+12. Run the consumer and have it read in all options/properties from the "myprops" file that is located in the /tmp directory.

+	$ runc props=/tmp/myprops

 The consumer will dump sampling statistics, such as the ones below, each time it reaches the sampleSize (default = 5000).